igeorge1982/Gateway/README.md

 - Data Access Object layer
 - RESTful service that passes the DAO objects to the controller
 - RESTful controller layer to provide HTTP methods
-- TOMCAT servlet container as middleware component
+- TOMCAT servlet container as middleware component, with crossContext enabled (required)
 - APACHE httpd server with mod_jk connector to front TOMCAT (optional for load-balancing)

 Configured to run on SSL only, which is required as right now the iOS part is configured to use Certificate Authority (CA) -> https://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/)